changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Background

-The \CRANpkg{changepointGA} package also implements an island model GA for changepoint detection.The algorithm flowchart is displayed in Figure \ref{fig:IslandGAfig}.
-Building on the basic GA, the initialized population is partitioned into islands (sub-populations).
-On each island, standard GA operators -- parent selection, crossover, mutation, and sub-population replacement -- are executed independently, allowing islands to explore different regions of the search space \(\mathbb{S}\) in parallel.
+In addition to the standard single-population genetic algorithm, referred to here as the basic genetic algorithm, \CRANpkg{changepointGA} also supports an island model genetic algorithm.
+The algorithm flowchart is displayed in Figure \ref{fig:IslandGAfig}.
+Building on the basic genetic algorithm, the initialized population is partitioned into islands (sub-populations).
+On each island, standard genetic algorithm operators -- parent selection, crossover, mutation, and sub-population replacement -- are executed independently, allowing islands to explore different regions of the search space \(\mathbb{S}\) in parallel.
 After a predetermined number of generations, individuals from one island migrate to another, enabling the sharing of genetic material between sub-populations.
 The least fit individual on each island is replaced by the best fit individual from another randomly picked island.
-This migration maintains genetic diversity and prevent premature convergence to local optima.
-By balancing isolated evolution with periodic migration, the island model GA enhances overall search efficiency and robustness.
+This migration maintains genetic diversity and prevents premature convergence to local optima.
+By balancing isolated evolution with periodic migration, the island model genetic algorithm enhances overall search efficiency and robustness.